 5. Creating a memory box

 It’s easier to grieve and then recover if you can keep and handle some reminders of your baby.
-Create a memory box with scans, pregnancy tests and other mementoes such as a lock of hair, cot cards, birth cards, hospital wrist or ankle bracelet, baby’s blanket or clothing.
+Create a memory box with scans, pregnancy tests and other mementos such as a lock of hair, cot cards, birth cards, hospital wrist or ankle bracelet, baby’s blanket or clothing.
 You may also like to have a record of your baby’s weight and length.
 Your midwife, nurse or social worker will be able to help you gather some of these things.

 6. Holding a remembrance service

 A remembrance service is a way of honouring the life of a person who has died.
 And your baby did have a life, however short.
 A formal goodbye helps you to accept that someone you love has died.
 If your baby dies before 20 weeks of pregnancy (miscarriage) and weighs less than 400 grams, there is no legal requirement to register your baby's birth or to bury them.
 You are still welcome to hold a funeral.
-If your baby was stillborn after 20 weeks of pregnancy, and/or weighing more than 400 grams (if the dates are uncertain), there is a legal requirement to have their birth registered and to be buried or cremated in an appropriate manner.
+If your baby was stillborn after 20 weeks of pregnancy, and/or weighing more than 400 grams (if the dates are uncertain), there is a legal requirement to have their birth registered and for them to be buried or cremated in an appropriate manner.